mendix/docs/content/en/docs/appstore/connectors/sap/sap-event-mesh-connector.md

 You can use the connector to perform the following tasks:

-* Management of processes for all queues and topics
+* Management of queues and queue subscriptions
 * Publishing of messages to a queue or topic, consumption of message from queue
-* Publishing an event to a queue
+* Publishing a cloud event

 ### 1.2 Prerequisites {#prerequisites}